If you're wondering what church communications are, what a church communications plan is and how to use one, read on!

-Here is a great template from the diocese of Scranton that can help you get started with your church communications plan.
+Get our template for church communication plans, which can help you get started with your church communications plan.

-It identifies the target audience, highlights the message, and the medium.
+It highlights the message, methods and timing, and the medium.
 All of which are tied to the integrated approach described above.

 If you found this article helpful, you can check out how to leverage church metrics here.
 Monitoring and measuring metrics are a very helpful way of knowing whether your social media best practices and objectives are unifying, interesting, and especially, engaging!